- What is intrauterine insemination (IUI)?

 The success rate of IUI is not that great, though success would depend on the cause of infertility, the age of the woman, and the time since the couple is trying to conceive.
 Studies have shown that pregnancy rate for each natural cycle is about 4-5%, and when the cycle is stimulated with fertility drugs, the pregnancy rate is 7-16%.
 The possible reasons why IUI fails might depend on person to person, their age, egg quality and a number of other factors.

-Here are some of the reasons for unsuccessful IUI:
+Here are some of the IUI failure reasons or for unsuccessful IUI are:

 Poor Quality Eggs

 Poor egg quality symptoms can be related to chromosomal problems and are thus related to one of the reasons for failed IUI.

 Increasing maternal age decreases the quality of the egg.
 And the deteriorated egg quality impacts the embryo and its implantation.
 This, in turn, becomes one of the major reasons why IUI fails.